blitz-serving/blitz-scale/README.md

 To run the 3 components together for various evaluation settings, we develop a batch job runner in `scripts/batch`.
 The batch runner takes a batch job description toml file named *template*, and instantiates all the toml config file of each run, named *instance*.
 According each *instance* file, batch runner will recompile the router part according to enabled features, and fill the client with designated trace.
 The `config` directory still remains some test/evaluation configurations when we develop this project.
 You need to change the IP where C++ workers listen on, and the NIC name according to your machine.

 ## Known issues
 The models are unable to generate correct tokens.
 This is due to the fast-changing kernels of Flashinfer, a lack of implementing document, and its diminishing support on native C++ APIs.
-To follow the trend, we do consider engage some python code to keep path with the most powerful LLM kernels.
+To follow the trend, we do consider engage some python code to keep pace with the most powerful LLM kernels.

 ## Docs (TBD)
 We will provide docs in a story-telling way, once read, you can understand our full design!
 Docs can be found on `https://blitz-serving.github.io/blitzscale-doc/`, but we are still working on it.

 ## Acknowledgements
-This project leverage awosome kernel libeary **FlashInfer**!
+This project leverage awesome kernel library **FlashInfer**!
 <https://github.com/flashinfer-ai/flashinfer>

 This project incorporates code from **Text Generation Inference (TGI)**